The Truth About Website Hosting

 • Shared hosting means you are on a box with literally thousands of other websites, what do you think happens to everyone else if one site get’s really busy?

 • Google gives consideration to how fast your server is, how fast it responds & how fast your site loads into the equation of how much traffic to send you.
-The faster and more capable your server the more traffic google will send you.
+The faster and more capable your server the more traffic Google will send you.

 • VPS (Virtual Private Server) and Virtual Machines are “in-between” options that can save you money and allow you to scale.